anand-tummapudi/microservices/README.md

 2. **Poly Repo** - Each service will be deployed in an independent repository.
 We maintain independent repository and deploytment and working would be easy.
 But the problem here is that we need to clone all the repositories separately and maintain the code.
 #### 23. Microservice patterns.
 1. **API Gateway Pattern**: A single entry point for all client requests, which then routes those request to the appropriate microservices.
 API gateway is responsible for authenticating and authorizing the each service, there will not be any direct call to service and everything is through the API gateway.
+- We add api gateway dependencies in the application and add the configurations in application.yaml file.
+We add routes configuration for all the services.
+- Configure rate limiter to allow number of requests in a given interval of time.
+This can be configured using redis in memory database.
 2. **Circuit Breaker Pattern**: This pattern is used to handle failures in a microservice architecture.
 When a microservice fails or become unresponsive, the circuit breaker tips and redirects requests to a fallback service.
+We can add the configurations for circuit breaker for adding the different states like open,closed and half open both time based or retries based.
+- circuit breaker would be added at API gateway level in the routers part for each service configures in the routes.
+- We can also add a fallback service at API gateway level in case the requested service is not coming up even after specified threshold retries.
+We add the fallback service as a filter at each service level in the API gateway configuration.

 3. **Service Registry Pattern**: This pattern is used to keep track of all the services in a microservice architecture.
 The registry acts as a central directory for service discovery.
 Eureka server is one example for implementing service registry.
 4. **Service Mesh Pattern**: This pattern in adding a layer of infrastructure between microservices to handle cross-cutting concerns such as service discovery, load balancing and security.